Click here to view frame-free site.

 The Chronological Tolkien Page

 Grab your copies of J.R.R.
-Tolkien's Middle-earth saga – The Silmarillion, Unfinished Tales, The Children of Húrin, The Hobbit, and the three volumes of The Lord of the Rings.
+Tolkien’s Middle-earth saga – The Silmarillion, Unfinished Tales, The Children of Húrin, The Hobbit, and the three volumes of The Lord of the Rings.
 Write a few notes in the margins of these books.
 Then turn off your computer (!), open up the first book, and start reading.
-The margin notes will tell you when to skip to a new section.
+The margin notes will alert you whenever it is time to jump to a new section.

 To set up the margin notes for the Chronological Tolkien system, just use the Reading Order Calculator!